fastmail/authentication_milter/README.md

 Installation
 ------------

+### CPAN

+To install the latest version released to CPAN, run the following commands:

+ - cpanm Mail::Milter::Authentication

+### From source

-To install this module, run the following commands:
+To install this module from source, run the following commands:

  - perl Makefile.PL
  - make